 Project Manager John Hall

-This was the second Storyfair project, and involved a new group of Year 3 children while following up on last years performances by the current Year 4.
-Rehearsal Sessions took place in school, at the Coro, and at the Sir John Barrow Cottage.
+Rehearsal Sessions take place in school, at the Coro, and at the Sir John Barrow Cottage.

-Following the event we learned that the school intends to adopt Storyfair as its Arts Award project in 2019-20.
+Following the first event we learned that the school intended to adopt Storyfair as its Arts Award project.

 School staff comments include:

-There is more from Dominic in the Soft Drive Project book.
+There is more from Dominic on the philosophy behind his work and on his approach to our project in the Soft Drive book.